cdrick65/Symbios/README.md

 <h3>Task2 (later): distributed message system (that convey information (all outputs of digital information we do))</h3>

-<blockquote>"You only know 2 things on somebody: what he want you to know et what you want to see in himself" <br/>Dexter Morgan Father</blockquote>
+<blockquote>"You only know 2 things on somebody: what he want you to know et what you want to see in himself" <br/>Harry Morgan, father of Dexter Morgan</blockquote>

 Messages are sent between SymbiosIS and processed by it.
 A Message is a particular king of SymbiosInput).

-They convey eventual information input (need the process of a message) => NEED REIFICATION OF INFO PROCESS (Task1) (not started) idea is to keep in each systems local view message queues even when processed. (proto 2)
+They convey eventual information input (need the process of a message) => NEED REIFICATION OF INFO PROCESS (Task1) (not started)

+The idea is to keep in each systems local view message queues even when processed. (proto 2)

 Network management is a core feature.